In this episode, you will learn how to reduce cholesterol without medication and what those cholesterol numbers really mean on the lab report.

 So let’s do a quick recap.

-To wrap this up, if there are no more questions - the bottom line is DONT let the numbers on your lab report scare you DO check me or your holistic functional practitioner to determine if statins are right and necessary for you and if you decide to take your cholesterol-lowering medication then take the YES and approach.
+To wrap this up, the bottom line is DON'T let the numbers on your lab report scare you DO check with me or your holistic functional practitioner to determine if statins or other cholesterol-lowering medications are right and necessary for you and if you decide to take your cholesterol-lowering medication then take the YES and approach.
 YES to the medication and now what can I do to make the medication temporary.
 Get the download here.